 UPDATE 8/2/15: I’ve been asked a lot about how long ago this was.
 People are skeptical to believe it can be true of today.
 I can assure you, that there are many states where you can get a 1 bedroom for $350/month or a 2 bedroom apartment for $450-$500ish/month.
 In fact, 2 years ago, I had lived in a 3 bedroom 1200 square foot house, fenced yard, 2 car garage for $700/month in one of the best subdivisions in our area.
 It all depends where you live of course.

 I’m sure there are more states that offer such reasonable housing, but Oregon, Washington, Idaho, Montana, North Dakota, and South Dakota are all great places to look.
 I would encourage you to think about moving to another state if you are miserable and can’t make ends meet.
 This opinion will vary from person to person.
+You can research the cost of living by state and find the cheapest places to live.
 There’s no right or wrong.
 But our family chose a better quality of life than living near family.
 This is not uncommon and why be near family if it means you’re miserable the rest of your life?
 Working your tail off to get NOWHERE.
 Would your parents/family not want you to be happy?
 I moved from Cali for just that reason and am able to live the life I want because I took a chance.
 No risk, no reward is something I believe in, and it’s gotten me to where I am today.

 You can see some pictures of where I live today on my blog through out posts, but I will tell you, solely for encouragement purposes, that I haven’t accepted monetary help in like forever and I live in a 5 bedroom, 3 bath, 3 car garage, 2 story home with granite countertops, beige walls, and a nice fenced backyard with two gardens.
 I do this as a SINGLE MOM.
 I don’t buy that other people can’t do this too.
 Not when most people have another income and I only have one.
 It’s lies fed to you by society.